iot-dsa-v2/sdk-dslink-java/docs/DeveloperGuide.md

 Nodes are where application specific logic is bound to the link architecture.
 Node developers will use various lifecycle callbacks to trigger their logic.

 First you must create a root node.
 It is the hook for the rest of your functionality.
+The convention is to name it RootNode, but make sure it is in a unique package so that multiple links can be run in the same process.

 Then you will probably create additional nodes that will be descendants of tree rooted by your root node.

 ### Root Node

-All links require a single root node.
-This node must subclass [org.iot.dsa.dslink.DSRootNode](https://iot-dsa-v2.github.io/sdk-dslink-java-v2/javadoc/index.html?org/iot/dsa/dslink/DSRootNode.html).
+All links require a single root node and the convention is to name it RootNode (but make sure they're in a package that won't conflict when multiple links are run in the same process).
+RootNode must subclass
+[org.iot.dsa.dslink.DSRootNode](https://iot-dsa-v2.github.io/sdk-dslink-java-v2/javadoc/index.html?org/iot/dsa/dslink/DSRootNode.html).
 At the moment DSRootNode does not provide any special functionality, it is a placeholder for the future.